lousmith/Louis/README.md

-# Louis
+# Louis - Assignment 3 - CSS Layouts and GitHub

 This assignment consists of three pages.
-The first page (index.hhtml) demonstrates a two-column layout with a fixed social media bar on the left side.
+The first page (index.html) demonstrates a two-column layout with a fixed social media bar on the left side.

 The second page of the assignment demonstrates a three-column layout, also with a fixed social media bar on the left.